-In the Project Talent, the 61 subtests that were administered were grouped into six different factors: general knowledge (ω =0.96), memory (ω =0.53), processing speed (ω =0.70), verbal ability (ω =0.91), mathematical ability (ω =0.81), and visual-spatial ability (ω =0.82), and the first general unrotated factor (ω =0.97) was extracted from these.
+In the Project Talent, the 61 subtests that were administered were grouped into six different factors: general knowledge, memory ability, processing speed, verbal ability, mathematical ability, and visual-spatial ability, and the first general unrotated factor was extracted from each of them.
 General ability was calculated by taking the first unrotated general factor of all 61 subtests.
-Then, the sex difference in each ability at the ages of 13, 14, 15, 16, 17, and 18 was calculated.
+Then, the sex difference in each ability at the ages of 13, 13, 15, 16, 17, and 18 was calculated.
 Besides that, the interaction between age and sex in predicting each subtest was calculated, as well as the baseline male advantage within the whole sample.
 Individuals who did not have data on age were excluded from the analysis.

-Cohen's d was used as the preferred measurement of effect size; Hedge's g was used as an alternative if it was not available.
+Cohen's d was used as the preferred measurement of effect size, though Hedge's g was used as an alternative if it was not available.
 Within this meta-analysis, positive values indicate male advantages, while negative values indicate female advantages.
 Latent differences in abilities were accepted, though the difference was only calculated using this method in 2.8% of cases.
 Intersex and transgender individuals were removed from the analyses when possible.
+If there was no sex variable, self-reported gender identity was used as a proxy for it.
 No corrections for test reliability were made; given that the reliability of subtests of intelligence is lower than the reliability of the full scale estimates (Weiss et al., 2010), this will cause the estimated differences in group factors of intelligence to be attenuated more than the estimated difference in general ability.

 Studies were removed if they were not representative of the general population (in this case: employees, college graduates, LGBT people, Roma people, college students, gymnasium (German equivalent of a grammar school) students, college applicants, twins, convenience samples, job applicants, employees, and high school graduates), tested ability poorly, or had unbalanced sex ratios (over 60% female or male).
-This elimination procedure, summarized in Figure 3, shrunk the amount of available effect sizes to 2,092, representing 15,981,672 individuals.
+This elimination procedure, summarized in Table 1, shrunk the amount of available effect sizes to 2,092, representing 15,981,672 individuals.

-Fig 3 Flowchart of the procedure used to eliminate studies of low quality.
+Table 1.
+Procedure used to eliminate studies of low quality.